 The receiver repackaging necessitated a new layout, with careful attention to the power and ground connections.
 I added power isolation and improved bypassing throughout.
-I also added some feedback to reduce the hiss and reduced the gain of the LM386 headphone amplifier, as recommended by my research on the LM386.

 Internal electronic noise is an unavoidable byproduct of any electronic device, but it can be minimized by the careful selection of the proper components.
 At least two, and possible three of the active devices are becoming difficult to purchase from established primary vendors.
 Though some may be available from surplus and closeout channels, once those are gone, replacement with more current parts is the only option.

 I selected a low-noise FET and transistor for the first two stages.
 Though not likely to impact the overall noise figure significantly, the op-amp is also a low-noise type.
 In addition, all resistors in the signal path are metal film.

 I have just completed the rev 2.3 layout, sent it to production, and built the first example.
 All went as planned, except for one minor hiccup.
 Fortunately, the issue was easily correctable so a new spin of the board was not necessary.
 I corrected the gerbers, so the issue is not there on the files that are now available on OshPark.
 Current OshPark pricing is $65.00 for a set of three boards.
 I am also posting a complete set of files here and on GitHub.
 That way you can send the files to a board fabricator of your choosing.